PaddlePaddle/Paddle/doc/design/dist_refactor/distribution_arch2.md

 <img src="src/arch2.png" width="700" align=center/>
 </div>

-- foreground job: when client exits the jobs will be killed.
+- foreground job: when the client exits the jobs will be killed.
 - background job: client's death doesn't affect the job.

 ## Peudo code of users